We summarise the latest drone laws and provide you with links to the relevant authority websites

 The impact on drone owners is that anyone owning a drone weighing more than 250g will have to take a safety course and register their drone.
 This makes perfect sense and will put the UK in line with other major European countries and the US where drone laws are a lot less lax than in the UK.

 It is worth noting that the US had drone registration laws overturned in court where they were challenged, although it is expected that UK owners will be happy to comply given the focus on public safety that this new legislation will promote.
+In the US all drone users have to register with the FAA (at a cost of around $5) to be able to fly outdoors.
+These laws also expressly forbid drones to be flown by kids.
+Anyone under the age of 16 is not allowed to fly.

 We will bring you updates on this news as and when we get it, however for now, the drone laws on this page are still in force.